shubchaudhary/HTML-CSS/README.md

 - `index.html`: The main HTML file demonstrating the structure of the webpage.
 - `styles.css`: The CSS file containing styles for the HTML elements.
-- `images/`: A folder containing images used in the demo (if applicable).
-- `scripts/`: A folder for JavaScript files (if applicable).

 ## How to Use